zhakz/OLK/README.md

 # OLK
 online library
-were created by SAMAL and ZHANEL
+was created by SAMAL and ZHANEL